JamesAsaki/STARforge/README.md

 ### Option 2: feature barcode list

-This is usually the better fit when peptide cloning is allele-specific.
+This is the better fit when peptide cloning is allele-specific.

 Rules: